AmasaDelano/dw-srd-offline/src/markdown/03_Example.md

 >
 > It’s time for me to make a call.
 “No, they’re entirely focused on Rath, they’re about to fire on him.
 I think you’ve got the element of surprise because they’re just too focused.”
 >
 > “Great\!
 Then I’ll go ahead and take a shot at the arms of the one closest to me, I want him to drop his bow.
-Looks like that’s +Dex… 10\!
+Looks like that’s +DEX… 10\!
 He drops his bow and takes 4 damage.”
 >
 > I consult the goblin’s stats first, then reply “Yup, that’ll kill him.
 And since you hit him dead in the arm, he doesn’t get a shot off.
 The other one, however, releases his shot at Rath, for 2 damage.
 Rath, Brianne pushes you out of the way and you think you’re safe for a split second before an arrow flies into your leg, what are you doing about it?
 Actually, hold that thought, let’s see what Omar’s doing.”
 >